kwannoel/LAN_PARTY/README.md

 Proof-of-concept for a WebRTC connection between two browser pages in the same Local Area Network (LAN).

-Goal: Eventually have serverless WebRTC setup for LAN gaming parties.
-Can just use messaging apps to do signalling.
+Goal: Provide serverless WebRTC (no need for signal server / relay servers) for LAN gaming parties.

+- Can just use messaging apps to do signalling.
+- Relay not needed in most LAN setups.